 In Ghana’s capital, Accra Waakye is the only breakfast delicacy that can get several people queuing very early in the morning to be served.

-Waakye, a breakfast of chouce for most Ghanaians, is a tasty meal, made with rice and beans.
+Waakye, a breakfast of choice for most Ghanaians, is a tasty meal, made with rice and beans.
 In Accra, Waakye stalls are usually situated in suburbs, on high streets, and in local cuisine restaurants.
 If you want to enjoy great waakye in Accra, here’s Ghanatalksbusiness guide to the best places to go.

 Auntie Muni Waakye

 Auntie Muni Waakye popularised the sale of waakye in Accra but also made it a staple breakfast and lunch meal.
-It is well-known among the denizens of Accra.
+It is well-known among the population in Accra.
 This place is located in Labone and has provided one of the most consistent waakye recipes in Accra for many years.
 At Auntie Muni Waakye, you are guaranteed to get a quick and responsive service no matter the number of customers waiting to be served.
 The food is also reasonably priced depending on the side dishes you buy to accompany your meal.
 Auntie Muni Waakye is definitely the place to start if you wish to explore this favourite Ghanaian dish.

 CLICK HERE FOR LOCATION: Auntie Muni Waakye, Orphan Cres, Accra, Ghana